hectorcanto/self-disabling-client-class/README.md

 This module is designed for being self-disabled depending on a given variable, in this example AWS_S3_ENABLED.
 Instead of checking the variable in the main application many times, it is the class itself which decides what to do.

-This way we prevent:
+This way we **prevent**:
 - Duplicating code, by making many similar if statements all around the application
-- Couple the module from the main application, through global settings and conditionals.
+- Coupling the module from the main application, through global settings and conditionals.
 - Make testing more difficult.

 It was initially though for Django applications but it may be used in others frameworks or standalone.
 Instructions will